utah-cs4470-sp25/class/spec.md

 There are some rarer exceptional conditions, like stack overflow, where JPL programs are allowed to segfault or otherwise terminate uncleanly, and need not be preserved.
-As long as the compiler doesn't go out of its way to mess with this things should be fine.
+As long as the compiler does not go out of its way to mess with this things should be fine.

 Elaboration